TF-CBT

 Show answer

-Psychoeducation, Relaxation, Affective modulation, Cognitive coping, Trauma narrative, In vivo, Conjoint, Enhancing safety.
+Psychoeducation and parenting skills, Relaxation, Affective modulation, Cognitive coping, Trauma narrative, In vivo mastery, Conjoint child-parent sessions, Enhancing safety.